 Microsoft Magnifier is a Windows magnification utility providing a limited level of functionality for users with slight visual impairments.
 It is installed on all workstations in the Library.
 To access the Magnifier, click the Start button; select Programs, Accessories, Accessibility, and then Magnifier.

-The Library has two video magnifiers (CCTVs) for magnifying print materials.
-The ClearView CCTV magnifies in black and white.
+The Library has a video magnifier (CCTV) for magnifying print materials.
 The PulseData SmartView CCTV provides full color magnification as well as multiple foreground and background combinations.
-The video magnifiers are located on the 1st floor South, near the photocopy room.
+The video magnifier is in a group study room (#266) which can be checked out by users who have registered with the Center for Students with Disabilities.

 Narrator is a Windows text-to-speech utility.
 It reads aloud onscreen text, dialog boxes, menus and buttons in Windows, Notepad, and WordPad.
 It is installed on all workstations in the Library.
 To start Narrator click the Start button to open the Start menu; select Programs, Accessories, Accessibility and then Narrator.
 Headphones are available for checkout at the Circulation Desk.